pual/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/integrating-external-stores/integrating-external-stores.md

 - Exporting via the changes feed.
 - Importing attachments.

-> **Note:** When you're starting out with Couchbase, use the Sync Gateway REST API, not bucket shadowing.
-Bucket shadowing should not be used except when there's a pre-existing Couchbase bucket being managed by client APIs, that now needs to be synced to mobile clients.

 ## External Store

 In this guide, you will use a simple movies API as the external data store.
 [Download the stub data and API server](https://cl.ly/140P313l0p23/external-store.zip) and unzip the content into a new directory.
 To start the server of the external store run the following commands: